Kuuuube/ankihaptics/README.md

     Only scalar device features are supported.
 This includes any feature that can be addressed by a single 0-100% value.

-    - `Strength Multiplier` Strength to multiply by when activating this actuator.
+    - `Strength Multiplier` Multiplies strength when activating this actuator.

+    - `Duration Multiplier` Multiplies duration when activating this actuator.

 ### Anki Actions